17 Courtyards Around Perth Just Begging For A Few Wines With Friends

 King Somm

 The Maylands-based masters of pino and pizza, King Somm is a ripping neighbourhood bar and has a wonderful little courtyard to boot.
-Their bottleshop is stacked with handpicked delights to drink in it or at home: “Lo-fi, small batch, natural, new world, old world, local, international, vegan…whatever the label, as long as the wine is of exceptional quality and delicious, we will drink it (and sell it, of course!).”
+Their bottle shop is stacked with handpicked delights to drink in it or at home: “Lo-fi, small batch, natural, new world, old world, local, international, vegan… Whatever the label, as long as the wine is of exceptional quality and delicious, we will drink it (and sell it, of course!).”

-13 King William St, Bayswater
+13 King William Street, Bayswater

 Si Paradiso